Why do electric toothbrushes comes with 2 pin chargers?

 For example, if you charge your electric toothbrush in a shaver socket at home in the UK, that same plug cannot and should not be connected to the 2 pin socket found on the wall of your hotel room in France or Spain.
 However, most bathrooms will have a shaver socket which you can connect to.

-If they do not you will need an adapter such as the Kit UK 3 pin to Euro 2 pin Mains Adapter (view on Amazon)
+If they do not you will need an adapter such as this:

 If travelling from France or Spain or similar countries, your appliances you would normally connect to the wall should not be connected to sockets found in bathrooms here in the UK.
-You need an adapter such as the Skross Country Travel Adapter (view on Amazon).
+You need an adapter such as this:

 Can I take my electric toothbrush travelling with me?
 What adapter do I need?